 5. ______________ _____________

-In order for the relationship to develop harmoniously, and the ship of family happiness does not crash on the rocks of the notorious family life, the question about Today in the women's club "To whom over 30" will be discussed is precisely this.
+In order for relationships to develop harmoniously, and the ship of family happiness not to crash on the rocks of the notorious family life, the question about Today in the women's club “Those over 30” will be discussed is exactly this.

-All families can be roughly divided into three groups:
+All families can be divided into three groups:

 • patriarchal,